 Cape Cod interiors have clean, elegant millwork, a central fireplace, classic furniture and fixtures and an intimate, family-oriented vibe.
-If you want a coastal home that exudes charm, consider going traditional.
+If you want a beach house style home that exudes charm, consider going traditional.

-Coastal plantation style is not the same as “southern plantation” style, which takes its cues from deep south antebellum homes.
-Coastal plantation is a blend of European and American colonial styles, reimagined for the tropics.
+Coastal plantation is not the same as “southern plantation” style, which takes its cues from deep south antebellum homes.
+Coastal plantation blends European and American colonial styles, reimagined for the tropics.
 It’s inspired by homes built a century or two ago, by Europeans running West Indies sugar plantations and Americans running Hawaiian pineapple plantations.

 Mediterranean Revival Architecture became popular in U.S. coastal areas during the 1920s and 30s.
 Patterned after Spanish bungalows and Italian villas, these homes have red tile roofs and stucco exteriors, arched windows and wrought iron balconies.
 Often they incorporate terraces and courtyards, domed ceilings, porticos, wooden doors and colored tiles.

 While some of the Mediterranean McMansions built in the 80s and 90s appear clumsy by today’s tastes, streamlined Mediterranean beach homes are still a fantastic and geographically-appropriate choice.
-One big bonus is that the materials—stucco and tile—stand up to sun, sand and humidity, because they were created for this kind of environment.
+The materials—stucco and tile—stand up to sun, sand and humidity, because they were created for this kind of environment.